dafny-lang/dafny/docs/DafnyRef/Specifications.md

 The `invariant` clause
 is effectively a precondition and it along with the negation of the loop test condition provides the postcondition.
-The `decreaases` clause is used to prove termination.
+The `decreases` clause is used to prove termination.

 ## 19.7.
 Auto-generated boilerplate specifications